DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/namespaces/podsecurity.md

     ![Add Policy](https://docs.daocloud.io/daocloud-docs-images/docs/zh/docs/kpanda/images/ps02.png)

 3. Different security levels correspond to different checks.
-If you are unsure how to configure your namespace, you can click on `Policy Configuration Explanation` in the upper right corner of the page to view detailed information.
+If you are unsure how to configure your namespace, you can click `Policy Configuration Explanation` in the upper right corner of the page to view detailed information.

 4. Click `OK` to save the configuration.
 If successful, the configured security policy will appear on the page.